Has Your Electronic Throttle Control Gone Bad? [Simple Guide]

 Electronic

 With electronic throttle control, the pedal is connected to a position sensor instead of a wire.
-When you press the gas pedal, its location is communicated with the ECM, which uses it to open the throttle as efficiently as feasible.
+When you press the gas pedal, its location is communicated with the ECM, which uses it to open the throttle as efficiently as possible.

 One of the remarkable things about an ETC is that it’s easily linked to other systems, like cruise control, engine control, traction control, and ESC control.
 Basically, it ensures the entire system operates more smoothly.